Imports

 Fetch behavior

-Flow resolves, fetches, and validates all imports during the catalog build process, and then includes their fetched contents within the built catalog.
-The built catalog is thus a self-contained snapshot of all resources as they were at the time the catalog was built.
+Flow resolves, fetches, and validates all imports in your local environment during the catalog build process, and then includes their fetched contents within the published catalog on the Estuary servers.
+The resulting catalog entities are thus self-contained snapshots of all resources as they were at the time of publication.

-This means it's both safe and recommended to directly reference an authoritative source of a resource, such as a third-party JSON schema.
-It will be fetched and verified only at catalog build time, and thereafter that fetched version will be used for execution, regardless of whether the authority URL itself later changes or errors.
+This means it's both safe and recommended to directly reference an authoritative source of a resource, such as a third-party JSON schema, as well as resources within your private network.
+It will be fetched and verified locally at build time, and thereafter that fetched version will be used for execution, regardless of whether the authority URL itself later changes or errors.

 Import types